Yelm Prairie Line Trail

 Our Legal Experience in the Court of Federal Claims

 Very few attorneys in the United States work in the Court of Federal Claims regularly.
-All of the Rails to Trails lawyers at Maglio Christopher & Toale, P. A. are admitted to practice in the Court.
-Over the past 20 years, the Firm has represented hundreds of clients in cases before this Court.
+All of the Rails to Trails lawyers at mctlaw are admitted to practice in the Court.
+Over the past 20 years, the firm has represented hundreds of clients in cases before this Court.